Brettwinterstrom/readmegen/README.md

 - [Questions](#Questions)

 <a name="userstory"></a>
 ## UserStory
-this is a user story
+As a user I want a README.md file automatically generated based on my inputs so that I may spend less time on my README.md file and more time on my actual application.
 ---
 <a name="Installation"></a>
 ## Installation
 To install necessary dependencies, run the following command:
-> npm i
+> npm i -y  and  npm i inquirer
 ---
 <a name="Test"></a>
 ## Test
-> none
+> None
 ---
 <a name="Demonstration"></a>
 ## Demonstration
 [Demonstration Video](https://drive.google.com/file/d/1vblLFAp_VbRcDz8JiJf15FMDH1tnDelf/view?usp=sharing).
+---
 <a name="License"></a>
 ## License
 This project is licensed under the MIT license
 ---
 <a name="contributions"></a>
 ## Contributions
+Contributions by Brett Winterstrom

 ---
 <a name="Questions"></a>